Hunger in Bangladesh: Children

 Bangladesh has the highest rate of underweight children among all the countries in southern Asia.
 One of each two children under 5 is detained or stunted chronically, and 14 percent suffer from acute waste.
 WHO estimates two in three deaths under five are caused by malnutrition.
 About 25% of children's diets complies with food varieties standards in which a minimum of 4 out of 7 food groups is consumed every day.
-Children suffering from chronic hunger are dying every 5 seconds.

 Food Security Nutritional Surveillance Project conducted studies vulnerable zones: coastal belt, eastern hills, hoar region, Padma chars, northern chars.
 In total there were 14,712 children from 6–59 months of aged who suffered from food insecurity.
 Majority of the children who suffer from hunger live in rural areas making up 94% of the experiment.

 Gender disparities

 In Bangladesh, women are still discriminated and are seen as inferior to their male counterparts.
 In certain households, some members have reduced access to food because of gender preferences.
 In small villages where males are held at different standards, parents prioritize feeding their sons over their daughters.